simplilearnaz305/CEP/README.md

 https://github.com/simplilearnaz305/CEP/blob/main/Storage/README.md

 Step 10: Once DB is created, you may import database using clinic.bacpac file downloaded in source code in step 5.
+(You may need to open firewall settings to allow all services and your IP in firewall list)

+Step 11: Once DB is imported, you can change connection string in web.config file in each VM in the below path. c:\inetpub\wwwroot\web.config.

+Step 12: Once everything is create, you may test the app and visit Patients page, you should see data.

+Optional steps:

+As an optional steps, you can also create an Internal load balancer and add both VMs in the load balancer and test the app.

+Also, you can further lockdown database by creating private endpoints and blocking public access to databases.